 By Charlie Murphy

-Charlie Murphy is a member of Pride in Protest.
+Charlie Murphy is a trans sex worker and member of Pride in Protest and Scarlet Alliance.